A+

 An Overview of Crime Rates in Allentown, NJ

-With a crime rate of 288, significantly below the national average of 2324, Allentown stands out as one of the safest places to reside in the United States.
-This distinction is primarily attributed to the calculation of total crimes, which encompasses both violent and property crimes per 100,000 residents.
+Allentown enjoys a remarkably low crime rate, standing at just 697, a significant contrast to the national average of 2119.
+This distinction firmly establishes Allentown as one of the safest places to reside in the entire United States.
+This crime rate is meticulously calculated, taking into account the total occurrences of both violent and property crimes per 100,000 individuals, providing a comprehensive perspective on the area's safety and livability.

 Is Allentown a Safe Place to Live?